g-gar/webscraper/README.md

 The *core* project contains the main definitions for how plugins should behave but they are mostly free to do what it's needed in order to maintain their own capabilities.

 The initial plugins (20minutos, ABC and ElPais) are intended to iterate over a well defined list of URLs as a result of any search within the sites.
-And it does it pretty well and fast.
+And it's done pretty well and fast.

 So fast that it can be considered as a DDoS attack.
 TODO: log URLs not served because of this or any other reason for a manual inspection and posterior processing.